jim22k/sscdf/Specification.md

 # sscdf Specification Document
-sscdf is a specific mapping of binary arrays and metadata, stored in netCDF 4, which represents all of the possible in-memory formats used by SuiteSparse::GraphBLAS.
+sscdf is a specific mapping of binary arrays and metadata, stored in netCDF 4, which represents v1 of the [binsparse storage format](https://github.com/GraphBLAS/binsparse-specification).

-While the primary purpose is to allow for easy serialization and deserialization of objects by SuiteSparse library users, it is also general enough that users of other graph libraries can easily decode and ingest these same sparse Matrices, Vectors, and Scalars.

-While being informed by SuiteSparse::GraphBLAS, the goal is to become a standard interchange format for all sparse tensors.

 ### netCDF
 The underlying file format is [netCDF](https://www.unidata.ucar.edu/software/netcdf/), which is a widely used and adopted format for storing n-dimensional numeric data.
 Version 4 utilizes the HDF5 storage format to allows groups of related arrays to be stored together.

 While sscdf does not need the full set of options provided by netCDF, using an established and